 The beauty of Thailand has drawn an unusual number of tourists over the years.
 Not only is the country breathtaking, the history of temples and ancient kingdoms fascinate people around the world.

-The national sport of Thailand is Muay Thai, Thia Boxing.
+The national sport of Thailand is Muay Thai, Thai Boxing.

 No Christian mission Thailand page would be complete without mentioning the blog of the Vernons.
 Paul and Lori live in northern Thailand, and work with the Akha people.
 The Akha are a poor tribe which originated in Tibet.
 Paul and Lori have made good use of the blogosphere over the past few years, also being one of the earliest Christian missions Thailand blogs, and you can access their blog here: the Vernon Journal.
 It's a pleasure to see the perspectives on Thailand from both Lori and Paul.

 There are many more!
 For more blogs from Thailand and other countries around the world, check out the latest posts on the home page, check out the partial missionary blog list, or keep up with the latest at Missionary Blog Watch.